tuberry/user-theme-x/README.md

 ```

 ### Night theme auto switch
-The themes will be toggled automatically when Night Light is active and inactive.
+The themes will be toggled automatically when Night Light is active or inactive.

 ## Note
 1. The extension is forked from and compatible with [user-theme].